Brad Radke: Playing career

-Radke had hinted that he might retire following the 2006 season, citing a torn labrum (through which he had been pitching the 2006 season).
+Radke had hinted that he might retire following the 2006 season, citing a torn labrum (which he had been pitching through during the season).
 A stress fracture in his shoulder suffered in late August sidelined him as of September 2.
 On September 12, he threw catch from a distance of 110 ft (slightly less than twice the distance from the pitcher's mound to home plate) without pain, an important step in the way to his return for the last week or two of the season and the Twins' playoff drive, and even more important with Francisco Liriano's season appearing to be over with the reappearance of pain in his left elbow on September 13.
-On September 28, Radke returned to action, pitching five innings and surrendering one unearned run, earning no decision in a 2-1 Twins victory over the Kansas City Royals.
+On September 28, Radke returned to action, pitching five innings and surrendering one unearned run, earning no decision in a 2–1 Twins victory over the Kansas City Royals.
 It was Radke's last regular season start.
-He finished the season with a 12-9 record in 28 starts.
-In his last major league appearance, he pitched in the third game of the division series against the Oakland Athletics, giving up four runs on two two-run home runs in four innings.
-He officially announced his retirement from baseball on December 19, 2006.
+He finished the season with a 12–9 record in 28 starts.
+In his last major league appearance, he pitched in the third game of the American League Division Series against the Oakland Athletics, giving up four runs on two two-run home runs in four innings.
+He announced his retirement from baseball on December 19, 2006.
+At the time of his retirement, Radke ranked second in franchise history in starts (377) and third in wins (148), innings pitched (2,451) and strikeouts (1,467).

 On July 11, 2009, Radke was inducted into the Minnesota Twins Hall of Fame.
 On April 12, 2010, Radke was selected to raise one of the Twins pennant flags in left field at Target Field.